markreha/cloudworkshop/sdk/docs/development/README.md

 --------
 Once you have tested your IoT Services app you can then setup Cloud Containers in Azure and then build and deploy your application to Azure.
 Your IoT Services should FIRST be regression tested using the Postman Test Scripts located in the ***/sdk/developer/testing*** directory in the SDK before building and deploying your application.
 You may have to customize the hostnames and ports in the Test Scripts from the SDK.
 You will also want to reference the [Cloud Setup Notes](Cloud%20Setup%20Notes.txt) in the SDK.A future update to these instructions will include building the application from GitHub in Azure.

-NOTE: You will need to Create Azure accounts (this is available for free if you are a Grand Canyon University student).
+NOTE: You will need to a create an Azure account (this is available for free if you are a Grand Canyon University student).

 Create Tomcat 8.5 and MySQL Container in Azure:
  1. Log into the Azure Portal.